-What is most exciting to me about Trihydro’s future is the diversification of our services.
+What is most exciting to me about Trihydro’s future is the continued diversification and expansion of our technology services.

 At an early age I wanted to be an astronomer, especially after seeing the cool telescopes in the Sears Catalog.
 That dream died after I never got a telescope for Christmas any of the years I asked for one.